 How can I write accurate references in English?

-This is the second of three lessons about References and Reference Lists.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about References and Reference Lists.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce five points for consideration when referencing